CovingtonResearchGroup/champ/README.md

 * Code related to cross-section geometrical and flow calculations is contained in crossSection.py

 * Unit tests are included in the tests folder.
 They can be run from the command line with python -m pytest, assuming pytest is installed.

+*Thanks to Amanda Anders for creating our Champ logo!*